 Silencers in the wrong hands create serious public safety risks.

 Silencers are not a “hearing protection” issue.
-The gun lobby claims their efforts are intended to protect hunters’ hearing, but silencers are not the most effective or safe way to do so.
+The gun lobby claims their efforts are intended to protect hunters’ hearing, but silencers are not an effective or safe way to do so.

 - Silencers make hunting more dangerous.
 Silencers put hunters—and bystanders—at risk.
 As a Maine Warden Service officer noted, “[g]enerally, discharge of a firearm causes a loud report that all in the immediate area can hear.
 This cautions those in the area, which can prevent possible safety issues.”Ohm, Rachel.
 “Maine’s New Hunting Silencer Law Draws Muted Fire as Deer Season Begins.”
 Centralmaine.com, October 31, 2015. http://bit.ly/2lCMbaX.

-- Ear protection products are a safe, cost-effective alternative.
-Widely available ear protection products work better than silencers to protect hearing and safety, muffling loud noises and magnifying sounds that users want to hear, such as the movement of an animal, or of another person.Alberts, Kristin.
-“A Guide to Buying Electronic Ear Muffs.”
-Guns.com, August 22, 2013. http://bit.ly/2lCEdi1 That’s why the U.S. military relies on ear protection, not silencers, to protect soldiers’ hearing.Hodgkins, Kelly.
+- Ear protection products work better than silencers to protect hearing and safety—which is why the U.S. military relies on them, not silencers, to protect soldiers’ hearing.Hodgkins, Kelly.
 “The US Army’s New Earbuds Give Soldiers Tunable Hearing, Protection from Loud Noises.”
 Digital Trends, June 8, 2016.http://bit.ly/2kUyLXQ.
+Widely available ear protection products muffle loud noises and magnify sounds that users want to hear, such as the movement of an animal, or of another person.Alberts, Kristin.
+“A Guide to Buying Electronic Ear Muffs.”
+Guns.com, August 22, 2013. http://bit.ly/2lCEdi1

-- It’s not public health that would benefit from H.R.
-367, it’s the silencer market—one of the fastest-growing sectors within the firearm industry.Weingarten, Dean.
+- It’s not public health that would benefit from this policy, it’s the silencer market—one of the fastest-growing sectors within the firearm industry.Weingarten, Dean.
 “SilencerCo Leads Huge Growth in USA Suppressor Market.”
 Accurateshooter.com, June 12, 2016. http://bit.ly/2ki7Cw4.